polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/002-adventure-of-tenny-the-tensor-wip/README.md

+❗️This is a work in progress.
+Please refrain from reading sections labeled 'WIP' or 'Work in Progress.'
+This designation indicates that I am actively refining these parts.
+Once I have fully developed the content and removed the 'WIP' label, it will be ready for you.
+Delving into these sections prematurely may lead to misunderstandings or confusion due to their unfinished and unpolished state.

 # The Adventure of Tenny, the Tensor - WIP

 Once upon a time in the computational universe, there was a singular point named Tenny.
 Tenny was a 0-dimensional (0D) entity, a singular value without companions in the form of a Python list.
 As a 0D being, Tenny was simply `[5]`, representing a point with neither length, width, nor height — just a solitary value with boundless potential.